masomaster/mancala/setup.md

 - player IDs -- integer (1 or -1) -- stored in an object.

 # Brainstorming notes for self
-- board has to be an array. easy enough to build a function that includes conditionals depending on the current player (whose turn) then iterates through the array to skip the opposite player's bank. (how to skip one index in array?)
-Would likely be a decrementing for loop (based on the # of seeds to sow, which is taken from the current value in the selected "pick" pit).
 - Do I just assume people know how to play and I don't need to have extensive rules of the game?